 I always wanted to shout “Of course, he is a good baby!
 He is my baby!”.

 Then I remembered the asker was meaning well and making small talk.

 The truth is, my babies were far from what society would call “good”.

 My babies cried a lot, especially if they were not being held or worn by me (spoiled, my mother called it).

-My babies nursed around the clock.
+My babies were nursed around the clock.
 They never fell into anything that even resembled an easting or sleeping schedule.
-My babies rarely slept more than a three hour stretch at night until at least 12 months.
+My babies rarely slept more than a three-hour stretch at night until at least 12 months.

 My babies were not even good co-sleepers.
 We spent most of the night moving them from the crib to our bed and then back to the crib again.